FireChickenProductivity/MouseControlChicken/README.md

 (mouse control chicken grid action) here: Performs the specified action using the middle of the grid as the position and then re-expands the grid and display.

+chicken (small positive integer) (small positive integer): If the grid is currently a one through n recursively divisible grid, the first number determines the number of horizontal divisions and the second number determines the number of vertical divisions.
+Otherwise, the current grid is put inside a one through n recursively divisible grid with the specified number of horizontal and vertical divisions.
+If the second number is omitted, than the first number is used for both the horizontal and vertical divisions.

+chicken pop: If the current grid is a combination of grids, the outermost grid is removed.
+For purposes of this command, a doubling is counted as a grid.

+chicken double (horizontal or horizontally): This makes the current grid horizontally doubled.
+This can optionally just be dictated as "chicken double".

+chicken double (vertical or vertically): This makes the current grid vertically doubled.

 ### Continuous Scrolling Commands

 Continuous scrolling activates a specialized mode where only the following scrolling commands are available.